grokible/sails-tutorial-1/TUTORIALS/TUTORIAL02.md

   which can help our debugging efforts.
 * Use bluebird promises to greatly simplify our asynchronous code.
 * Learn basics of the Waterline ORM in conjunction with promises.
+* Learn basics of parameter validation with Joi library.
 * Use the `sails>` interactive console to experiment (REPL => faster experimentation!).
 * Setup a test/ directory structure for all of our unit tests and learn how to integrate a Mocha as an npm script (i.e. npm test).